 7) Stay at a Hilton

 If you book a room with Hilton, whether you pay with cash or with your points, this will reset the 12 month clock and prevent your points from expiring.
+If I’m paying cash for a hotel stay, I always use Pruvo to monitor for price drops!
 If you have a Hilton stay coming up, this is a good option.
 Also, incidental items like snacks or meals while staying at the hotel will only generate points if you are staying there, so you can’t walk in and buy a bottle of water just to get a couple of points.

 So there you have it: options ranging from easy to more time consuming for keeping your Hilton Honors points from expiring.
 Which option do you use most often and how do you alert yourself for when those points will expire?
 Let me know in the comments.